-I am a 21-year-old creator based in the Pacific Northwest of the United States.
+I am a 21-year-old creator based in Utah, formerly of the Pacific Northwest.
 I believe that anything is possible, and I am working my hardest to achieve my big dreams.

 I am learning and acquiring new skills every day to further my progress toward my goals of making high quality videos and documentaries on YouTube and publishing fiction novels.

 I am a storyteller, and I strive to tell stories through all aspects of my work.
 Every person and place is unique, and I want to share these different perspectives with the world through my stories, my videos, and my work as a journalist.